‘Why Am I Not Losing Weight No Matter What I Do? – ANSWERED!’ – Monica May

 - Often eat in restaurants?

-And it’s not you – it so freaking easy to make a mistake without even noticing.
+It so freaking easy to make a mistake when trying to eat healthier, without even noticing.

 That’s why it’s so important for us to educate about what’s healthy and what’s not and know for sure what to eat and what to completely avoid.

-You’re Eating Much More Than You Can Burn
+Reason #4: You’re Eating More Than Your Body Can Burn

-Healthy food is healthy food and it cannot be bad for you, but if you eat much more than you actually need, you won’t lose weight.
+Healthy food is healthy food and it cannot be bad for you.

 Well, as much as I hate counting calories, maybe in this case you could try and count them for a few days and see what you’ll get out of the results.